ervind/tpl-fw/README.md

 Documentation will be available soon.

+## Changelog

+### v1.3.3 (2019-04-17)

+* TinyMCE double button line bugfix
+* Post type: remove HTML tags from title when using in select
+* Minor bugfix in the core for not throwing notice if the options array is empty
+* Support for submenu pages

+### v1.3.1 (2018-12-07)

+* Minor bugfixes after Font Awesome 5 update

 ---

 Original version of this package was the [Themple Framework](https://github.com/ervind/themple), which was a theme framework for WordPress (that was forked from [NUTS](https://github.com/wholegraindigital/nuts)), but now it's development is discontinued.